-- 1. The child/youth has a behavioral health diagnosis that demonstrates symptoms consistent or corresponding with the DSM OR - 2.
-The child/youth displays demonstrated evidence of skill(s) lost or undeveloped as a result of the impact of their physical health diagnosis; AND - 3.
-The child/youth is likely to benefit from and respond to the service to prevent the onset or the worsening of symptoms; AND - 4.
-The child/youth's family is available, receptive to and demonstrates need for improvement in the following areas such as but not limited to: - a. strengthening the family unit - b. building skills within the family for the benefit of the child - c. promoting empowerment within the family - d. strengthening overall supports in the child's environment; AND
+1. The child/youth has a behavioral health diagnosis that demonstrates symptoms consistent or corresponding with the DSM OR

+2. The child/youth displays demonstrated evidence of skill(s) lost or undeveloped as a result of the impact of their physical health diagnosis; AND a. strengthening the family unit b. building skills within the family for the benefit of the child c. promoting empowerment within the family d. strengthening overall supports in the child's environment; AND